Creating and Maintaining a Mapping Table

 Why This Pattern Works

-- Handles adds, changes, and deletes in one operation
+- Handles inserts and deletes in a single operation

 Automation Strategy